Over 4,000 DEMCO customers without power in Livingston Parish

 Trending News

-WBRZ has reached out to DEMCO officials, who said crews are en route to assess.
+WBRZ has reached out to DEMCO officials, who said crews are working and making good progress as of 11:13 p.m.

 More News